ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Ibn Battuta - Legendary quest.

 # Random Ideas:
-Dragons have no balls, its an elongated tubeula gland down the dragons tail to keep it cool and away from dragon fire endurance and stamina willpower and spell duration (efficiency?
-Duration max?)
 Aberforth the goat fucker.
 Amber, the dwarf who beat her husband.
-Candle Tree, The lights attract bugs and then the tree eats them.

 Have one of each of the charters gather for something bigger.

 Vampire healing, Healing spells that can heal people or debuff.
 Giving the healers options to attack.
 Heals that deal a set amount of healing to a group, targeting the lowest HP first.